Bambil/bamboo-doc/source/index.html.md

 # Introduction

 Welcome to the I1820 API!
+This documentation is intended to provide simple and easy to use documentation API of middleware team.

 # Things